 The Arkansas State Board of Nursing (ASBN) requires a criminal background check for all graduates applying for licensure.
-Graduating from a nursing program does not assure ASBN's approval to take the licensure examination.
-Eligibility to take the licensure examination is dependent on meeting standards in the ASBN Nurse Practice Act and Rules.
-Students will be required to sign a statement, before beginning the nursing program, that states the student has read and understands ACA §17-87-312 and the specific offenses which, if pleaded guilty, nolo contender, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.
-Students can access the information at http://www.arsbn.arkansas.gov/lawsRules/ Pages/nursePracticeAct.aspx
+Graduating from a Practical Nursing program does not assure ASBN's approval to take the licensure examination.
+Eligibility to take the licensure examination is dependent on meeting standards in the ASBN Nurse Practice Act and Rules and is determined by the ASBN.
+The student will be required to sign a statement, before beginning the Practical Nursing program, that states the student has read and understood ACA §17-87-312 and the specific offenses which, if pleaded guilty, nolo contendere, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.
+The information can be accessed at arsbn.publishpath.com/websites/arsbn/images/nursepracticeact_2018.february2018.pdf.

-Students will be required to complete a background check upon selection into the Practical Nursing program.
-Students will be conditionally admitted to the PN program for up to two weeks pending the receipt of a satisfactory background check.
-If the student is unsuccessful in obtaining a satisfactory background check, the student will be removed from the PN program.
-Students may contact the Nursing Department at 501-977-2049 or 501-977-2002 for additional information.
+Students will be required to complete a background check by the first day of the Practical Nursing program.
+Students will be conditionally admitted to the Practical Nursing program for up to two weeks pending the receipt of a satisfactory background check.
+If the student is unsuccessful in obtaining a satisfactory background check, the student will be removed from the Practical Nursing program.
+Students may contact the Program Chair of Practical Nursing at 501-977-2002 for additional information.